 Potential cons to beware of: There is a $250 annual fee if you want to have the American Express® Gold Card.
 There are other travel-focused rewards credit cards that offer a variety of perks with a much lower fee.
 However, they may be more difficult to qualify for unless you’ve already established credit in the US.

 The statement credits can also be tricky with the American Express® Gold Card.
 For example, the $10 monthly restaurant credit is only valid at a few chain restaurants and it expires each month (i.e., you can’t save up for one large meal).
-The airline-fee credits are also only for incidental fees, such as checked bags, and only apply to one airline.
-You can change your airline choice each January.

 A featured pick from our partner high-end travelers: The Platinum Card® from American Express